Shruti1suman/Leafy-bills/README.md

 * Save and Print: Enable the option to save bills for records and print them for customers
 * Charity Donation Option: Include an option for customers to round up their total to donate to a plant conservation or environmental charity.
 # Resources:
+* HTML/CSS/JavaScript for frontend
-HTML/CSS/JavaScript for frontend, PDF generation library (e.g., PDFKit)
+* PDF generation library (e.g., PDFKit)